What is the difference between Chromate and Chromium coatings?

 I am confused about the difference between CHROMATE and CHROMIUM as it relates to conversion coatings (hexavalent or trivalent) on zinc.
-There are standards that refer to Chromate (ASTM B 201, ISO 3613, JIS H 8625) and others that refer to Chromium (MIL-DTL-14538D, ASTM D 6492, SAE AMSQQC320 [link is to spec at TechStreet] ).
+There are standards that refer to Chromate (ASTM B 201, ISO 3613 [link by ed. to spec at TechStreet], JIS H 8625) and others that refer to Chromium (MIL-DTL-14538D, ASTM D 6492, SAE AMSQQC320 [link by ed. to spec at TechStreet] ).
 My research in this subject has not yielded any clear understanding on the differences between them.
 Some articles I've read seem to jump back and forth using the terms chromate and chromium almost interchangeably.
 Any information to help me understand the difference or proper context of those terms would be greatly appreciated.Stewart Owen

 mechanical engineer - Springfield, Massachusetts

 You make a very valid point, Stewart.
 Those of us who have been in the metal finishing industry for a long time may see specs and articles and 'read into' them based on what we already know.
 And we tend to accept, without much complaint, the use of terms that are screwy or in error.